Workman/RapidRails/README.md

 This will clone the repository to a local directory, project_name.
 If you have the heroku toolchain installed, it can also setup the app ready to deploy to a setup heroku instance.

-To complete setup locally, you may need to install [rvm](https://rvm.io/rvm/install) and run the following commands:
+To complete setup locally, you may need to install [rvm](https://rvm.io/rvm/install), update Bundler, and run the following commands:

      rvm install ruby-2.6.5

+     # Update to Bundler2
+     gem update --system
+     gem install bundler

+     # Setup
      bundle install
      heroku local

      # Open at http://localhost:5000/

 When you're ready to **deploy**